jagatfx/jmadden/public-src/now.md

 ---
 layout: page
 title: Now - Jacob Madden
+cover: 'assets/images/cover1.jpg'
 class: 'post'
 navigation: True
-current: about
+current: now
 ---

-> Embracing the now for it is all we have
+"Embracing the now for it is all we have"

 ## Location